hipe/tmx/fields/doc/issues/012-normal-normalization.md

-  - we should model the modeling (sic) of defaulting as something like a function that produces the default value to be used, rather than just modeling "defaulting" as a static value that is a baked-in part of the attribute definition.
+  - we should model the modeling (sic) of defaulting as something like a function that produces the default value to be used, rather than just modeling a "default" as a static value that is a baked-in part of the association definition. (however [#002.WHERE] allows for and gives special treatment to defaults specified as vaules.)

-  - (tentative) this default function when executed should have available to it the application stack (perhaps even including its associated operation in its primordial state) so that it can draw on application resources in the same manner that operations do.
+  - (tentative) this default function when executed should have available to it the "application stack" (perhaps even including its associated operation in its primordial state) so that it can draw on application resources in the same manner that operations do.

-  - as such, generally we must conceive of defaulting as an auxiliary nicety, and not a mission-critical meta-attribute.
+  - as such, generally we must conceive of defaulting as an auxiliary nicety, and not a mission-critical meta-association.

-given all this we must have a failure strategy to allow the defaulting function to indicate that it was unable to resolve a value for whatever reason. (we probably don't care about what the reason was, just that a default value is unavailable.)
+given all this, we must have a failure strategy to allow the defaulting function to indicate that it was unable to resolve a value for whatever reason. (we probably don't care about what the reason was, just that a default value is unavailable.)